Package Structure

 The foundation of the MUXI framework, containing all essential components:

-- Agent: Implements the agent architecture and LLM integration
+- Agent: Implements the agent architecture with delegation to Orchestrator for memory

-- Models: Interfaces to LLM providers like OpenAI, Anthropic, and Ollama
+- Models: Interfaces to LLM providers like OpenAI, Anthropic, and others

 Key features: